 Most people will notice that their cellulite gradually becomes tenderer when it is touched.
 Some sufferers have reported feeling a dull ache in the area.

-When someone sits or lays down a certain way, this pain may increase.
+When someone sits or lays down in a certain way, this pain may increase.
 Visibly, the person may notice dimpled skin or an orange peel-like texture.
-It may also look like cottage cheese is beneath the skin surface.
+It may also look like cottage cheese is beneath the skin’s surface.

-These last few indications are a sign of cellulite.
+These last few indications are signs of cellulite.
 If the area where the cellulite is present hurts, it shows that the individual has developed painful cellulite.

 What are the Stages of Cellulite?

 - At stage 0, the individual will not see any dimpling or visible signs of cellulite.
 Stage 1 of cellulite will also have no visible signs.

 - At stage 1, the cellulite will only appear if the skin is pinched.

 - By stage 2, the cellulite will only be visible if the person is standing up.

 - When cellulite enters stage 3, the cellulite is easy to see when they are standing up or lying down.
 It may also be accompanied by pain or changes to the skin’s texture.

 What Should People do if They Experience Painful Cellulite?